rlite/rlite/README.md

  * The API functions typically return 0 or a positive value on success.
 On error, -1 is returned with the errno variable set accordingly to the specific error.
- * Each application name is specified using a C string, where the name’s components (Applica- tion Process Name, Application Process Instance, Application Entity Name and Applicati- ion Entity Instance) are separated by the | separator (pipe).
+ * Each application name is specified using a C string, where the name’s components (Application Process Name, Application Process Instance, Application Entity Name and Applicatiion Entity Instance) are separated by the | separator (pipe).
 The separator can be omitted if it is only used to separate empty strings or a non-empty string from an empty string.
 Valid strings are for instance "aa|bb|cc|dd", "aa|bb||", "aa|bb", "aa".